Cyrken/html-css/intro-to-javascript/control-structures.md

 if (hasMoon) {
   // Execute this code if the scenario is truthy
 } else {
-  // Execute this code if the scenario is not truthy
+  // Execute this code if the scenario is falsey
   // The else leaves us a catch all if the first scenario is falsey }

-// We can also provide alternative scenarios with else if statements if (planet == 'Jupiter') {
-  // When planet is equal to ‘Jupiter’
-} else if (planet == 'Earth') {
-  // Or, when planet is equal to ‘Earth’
-} else {
-  // Any other situation
-}
 ```